andrew-vant/romtool/src/romtool/templates/monolithic.md

 Character strings may have a fixed length, or they may have a terminator byte indicating the end of the string (typically 0).

-These are the primitive-type variants that may appear in structure fields below:
+These are the primitive types that may appear in structure fields below:

 int
 : Signed integer.